mehrig1/OpenClustered/README.md

 benchmarking existing and new methods for clustered data analysis and prediction.
 Currently, there are 19 datasets in this repository loaded in with the list “data_list”.
-Each dataset has a unique set of predictor variables/features, with the outcome commonly renamed to “taget” and the cluster variable to “cluster_id”.
+Each dataset has a unique set of predictor variables/features, with the outcome commonly renamed to “target” and the cluster variable to “cluster_id”.
 The dataset “meta_data” contains information on each of these data sets.
 Current functionality of this package is basic - limited to reading in, summarizing, and subsetting datasets based on user defined filtering criteria.
 The development of